Codecademy/docs/content/general/concepts/software-testing/software-testing.md

 ## Testing Strategies

-There are also two specific techniques used to assess the stability and performance of software: black-box and white-box testing.
-Each offers a different perspective into how well the coding holds up.
+Two specific techniques are used to assess the stability and performance of software: black-box and white-box testing.
+Each offers a different perspective into how well the source code holds up.

 - Black-box testing involves testing software without looking inside — the coding, systems, and dependencies.
 - White-box testing aims to examine the structure within the application, or the inner workings of the app, as opposed to its overall functionality.